prometheus/cloudwatch_exporter/RELEASING.md

 This will upload everything to OSSRH into a **staging repository**.
 [Locate it](https://central.sonatype.org/publish/release/#locate-and-examine-your-staging-repository).

+Download the artifacts (4 JAR files).

-Press "Close" to promote it.
+Press "Close" to promote the release.

 The staging repository will show "Activity: Operation in progress" for a few seconds.
 Refresh or check the Activity tab to see what's going on.